 Contamination of Surface Water

-Liquid household waste from overflowing trash can seeps into the ground and impacts the chemical composition of the water.
+Liquid household waste from overflowing trash cans seeps into the ground and impacts the chemical composition of the water.
 Other waste materials responsible for water pollution are batteries, residual paint, electrical equipment, etc. Our poor waste handling methods have largely contributed to degrading water quality over time, and fish and other animals have been suffering ever since.

 Serious Health Issues